standardco/handbook/things.md

 We don't have a gong.
 Or a fancy ass bell that gets rung.
 We don't have a company fancy car that people get to drive (though getting a company bike is a good idea.
 Hmmmm....).
 Nope.
 When we close a big deal, we do two things:

 1. We buy art for the office.
-We have an...eclectic...collection.
+We have an...eclectic...collection ([think grandma's basement](http://s3.amazonaws.com/sc-apprenticer/images/images/000/000/390/original/IMG_3883.JPG?1498162419)).
 So we're constantly adding to it.

 2. Happy hour!
 Ok this part might be cliche -- but who doesn't like a good beer?!?
 We've rented out a brewery and a vintage game bar in the past.